babel/notes/2017-12/dec-15.md

 Babel Weekly Notes - 2017-12-15

-> Haven't done a post in a while so will try to add things in the last month.
+> Haven't done a post in a while so will try to add things in the last month instead of the last week.

 ## News